QTM 385 - Experimental Methods

 • No overall shift in norms between schools

-• But within treatment schools, norms did shift, especially via social referents
+• But within treatment schools, some norms did shift, especially via social referents

 • Possible “signal” effect of intervention - increased attention to conflict, leading to revised norm evaluations